 The first thing is to sign the Waiver that is at the bottom of this page, and return it to: trimarandesign@earthlink.net

-Then, the fee for the appropriate WingMast Manual is sent by PayPal to the same email address. and you will then be sent the PDF files.
-Data for the 11m mast is now included in the Mk1 manual so one can interpolate the dimensions, thicknesses and cloth lay-up to suit the final mast length.
-If your trimaran has a beam much in excess of 55% of the mast height, please contact the mast designer as you may need to use a larger section to handle this unusually high righting moment, depending on your ama buoyancy.
+Then, the fee for the appropriate WingMast Manual (see first paragraph on this page) is sent by PayPal to the same email address. and you will then be sent the PDF files within 48 hours. .. typically much faster.
+Data for the 11m mast is now included in both Manuals, so that is the overlapping cross over point.
+For the Mk.l Manual, one can interpolate the dimensions, thicknesses and cloth lay-up to suit the final mast length but for the Mark.ll, there is a one specific Lamination Data Sheet sent out for each mast size.
+If your trimaran has a beam much in excess of 55% of the mast height, please contact the mast designer as you may need to use a larger section to handle this unusually high righting moment, depending on your ama buoyancy, sail area etc.

-Please note that this wingmast is for a multihull that does not 'sail on its ear', so such wingmasts are not recommended for mono's, unless stabilized with foils.
+When not to install a wingmast.
+Please note that these wingmasts are for a multihull that does not 'sail on its ear', so such wingmasts are not recommended for mono's, unless stabilized with foils to sail fairly upright.
+After all, you want the extra lift to 'pull you along', not add to your heeling moment !

 ** For those wondering: why the Mkll, and what are the differences with the Mk l ?

-Finally, most larger masts over 12m will use a track for batten-slides or cars, so that's also been factored in.
-While the elliptical nose gives a finer, less resistant air entry, the more rounded nose of the Mk1 will be less critical to stalling when the approach angle to the apparent wind is less well matched.
+As most larger masts over 12m will use a track for batten-slides or cars, that's been factored in.
+So the main Mk.ll design assumes a mast track, but information on how to replace this with a bolt rope (for masts 12m & under), is also given in the Mk.ll Manual.
+Note that while the elliptical nose gives a finer, less resistant air entry, the more rounded nose of the Mk1 will be less critical to stalling when the approach angle to the apparent wind is less well matched.

-This approach is offered for the benefit of the builder, but to build more than one mast, a full manual must be purchased for each mast to cover the Design Royalty.
-(The design and testing of these masts runs well into 5 figures, so just a small part of this cost is shared by each builder via the Manual purchase).
+Should a builder be interested to build more than one mast, a full manual must be purchased for the first mast, with a special fee applicable to cover the Design Royalty, depending on the mast size.
+Contact the designer for this.
+(The design and testing of these masts ran well into 5 figures, so just a small part of this cost is shared by each builder via the Manual purchase).

-Because enquiries are already coming in for masts in excess of 15m, a slightly modified Mk.lll will also be offered later, that will use the same basic design as for the Mk.ll, but have double diamonds to safely deal with the greater height.
+Because inquiries are also coming in for masts in excess of 14m, a slightly modified Mk.lll mast is offered for masts over 14.5m, that will use the same basic design as for the Mk.ll, but have double diamonds and possibly other tweaks, to safely deal with the greater loads.
+This is now mostly covered in the Mk/ll Manual

 Mike Waters, n.a. for Small Trimaran Design